DevlessTeam/docs/authentication.md

 <a name="token"></a>
 ## Authentication Tokens
 The DevLess framework generates a JWT(JSON Web Token) for users who successfully login to the instance.
-The token is returned to the DevLess instance within the headers under the key name ``devless_user_token``.
+The token is returned to the DevLess instance within the headers under the key name ``devless-user-token``.
 A token is valid for an hour, The client is will have to request another token if they are dormant for an hour.